 - 9. The State will be responsible for payment of annual State Partnership dues (See Appendix A).
 Dues may be reviewed and updated annually by CAEP.
 Should the amount of the State's annual State Partnership dues be changed during the term of this agreement, CAEP will notify the State of the new dues amount and the effective date. - 9.1.
-CAEP will provide up to four (4) individuals employed by the State with access to the CAEP accreditation platform. - 9.2.
+CAEP will provide up to three (3) individuals employed by the State with access to the CAEP accreditation platform. - 9.2.
 During each year covered by this agreement, CAEP will waive the CAEP Conference registration fee for one (1) designated State representative; however, the State or State representative must assume other expenses associated with conference participation. - 9.3.
-During each year covered by this agreement, CAEP will assume all expenses for one (1) designated State representative to participate in the annual CAEP Clinic.
-A registration fee will be assessed for any additional State staff and they must assume other expenses associated with participation in the clinic. - 9.4.
 CAEP offers states access to CAEP National Training for up to five (5) site reviewers a year, including training and travel (additional participants may be added based on need and on a cost-recovery basis).
 CAEP may also offer supplemental training opportunities for state reviewers.
-Supplemental training events that are arranged, including events in the State, will be provided by CAEP on a cost-recovery basis and with specific arrangements negotiated according to CAEP's policies regarding fees and expenses for training. - 9.5.
-The State will work with associations that represent P-12 educators, EPPs, and education administrators to establish credit toward continuing education units or professional development requirements at the local district level in return for the State's P-12 educators' professional contributions to the work of CAEP as site review team members,
+Supplemental training events that are arranged, including events in the State, will be provided by CAEP on a cost-recovery basis and with specific arrangements negotiated according to CAEP's policies regarding fees and expenses for training.

+9.4.
+The State will work with associations that represent P-12 educators (NEA, AFT, NBPTS), EPP's, and education administrators to establish credit toward continuing education units or professional development requirements at the local district level in return for the State's P-12 educators' professional contributions to the work of CAEP as site review team members.